lyrics

 Particularly when it comes to alternative, synthetically produced music - language can merely become an afterthought.
 The words being uttered do not necessarily have to adhere to a literary meaning, but rather should convey an emotion or philosophical component.

-Further examples of such dynamic include other artists who's music lingers on the border of reality vs perception: Park Hye-Jin, a Seoul born LA based Rapper and DJ, as well as Nat Ćmiel better known as (yeule) and Singaporean songwriter and producer.
+Further examples of such dynamics include other artists who's music lingers on the border of reality vs perception: Park Hye-Jin, a Seoul born LA based Rapper and DJ, as well as Nat Ćmiel better known as (yeule) and Singaporean songwriter & producer.

 These artists are great examples of the post-pop movement which is slowly expanding thus giving unconventional artistry its well deserved recognition on the grand stage.